 There are three categories of membership in Phi Kappa Phi.

 - Undergraduates (by invitation).
 Membership invitations are mailed in early March to undergraduate juniors in the top 7% of their class, and to seniors who are in the top 10% of their class.
 Students who receive these invitations should respond to the instructions provided in the invitation.
-The access code that appears in your invitation will expire at 11:59PM on April 15.
+The access code that appears in your invitation will expire at 11:59PM on June 30, but the initiation ceremony will take place on April 23, so don’t delay!

 Phi Kappa Phi Scholarship and Fellowship Opportunities – Local (UConn Chapter 059)

-Instructions and nomination forms for UConn Phi Kappa Phi Chapter award competitions can be accessed by clicking on the links below:
+Instructions and nomination forms for UConn Phi Kappa Phi Chapter award competitions can be accessed by clicking on the links below.
+Please direct questions about local and national fellowship opportunities available through Phi Kappa Phi to chapter Grants and Awards officer Vin Moscardelli at email@example.com.

 - The Esther McCabe/Arland Meade Chapter Scholarship is awarded to an outstanding University of Connecticut Phi Kappa Phi junior inductee for senior year study.
 This $500 scholarship is named for two former UConn professors who contributed many years of service to our chapter as well as to Phi Kappa Phi at the regional and national levels.
 Esther McCabe was a professor of Family Studies from 1969 until her retirement in 1988.
 Arland R. Meade was a professor in the School of Agriculture from 1938 until his retirement in 1986.
 Selection is based on an exemplary academic record and demonstrated potential for further achievements.
-Application may be found here.
-The previous deadline of April 2, 2020, has been extended; new due date TBA.
+Application may be found here and is due April 9, 2021.

 Phi Kappa Phi Scholarship and Fellowship Opportunities – National